EmpiriNLP/FrugalML/README.md

         "Final Answer (number only): "
     )
 ```
-- Note that this does not include any details of the "program" since this would represent a data leak.
 - Processes train3.json (This is the first 22 entries of the train.json file).
+- Note that this input does not include any details of the "program" since this would represent a data leak.
-- Processes both the expected answer and the predicted answer to maximize the likelihood of a match.
-Note that this is very much a hack just to get something working, and is one of the things that needs further thought (see next steps below).
+- Processes both the expected answer and the predicted answer to maximize the likelihood of a match e.g. rounds to nearest integer.
+Note that this is very much a hack just to get something working, and is one of the items that needs further thought (see next steps below).
 - Displays the number of exact matches and percentage accuracy.
-Also displays total time and avg inference time.
+- Also displays total time and avg inference time.

 Learnings/bug-fixes:

-- The experiments were done on an Amazon EC2 g4dn.4xlarge server which has an NVidiai Tesla T$ GPU with 32Gb VRAM.
+- The experiments were done on an Amazon EC2 g4dn.4xlarge server which has an NVidiai Tesla T5 GPU with 32Gb VRAM.
 - Quantization was required to enable Llama-3.1-8B-Instruct to fit within VRAM.
 The following quantization config was used:
 ```
 quant_config = BitsAndBytesConfig(